trealla-prolog/trealla-OLDv1/README.md

 	make debug
 	make valgrind

-to do the tests under valgrind.
+to do the tests under valgrind memory checking.

 A 'make debug' build compiles in 0.17s with TCC, 1.8s with CLANG & 2.1s with GCC.
 Should build on any Unix-like system with a C99 compiler.
-Tested on Manjaro, Ubuntu 20.04, Raspbian & FreeBSD 12.1 systems.
+Has been tested on Manjaro, Ubuntu 20.04, FreeBSD 12.1 and Raspbian (32 & 64-bit) systems.

 Usage